László Polgár: Polgár sisters

 Polgár began teaching his eldest daughter, Susan, to play chess when she was four years old.
 "Six months later, Susan toddled into Budapest's smoke-filled chess club," which was crowded with elderly men, and proceeded to beat the veteran players.
 "Soon thereafter, she dominated the city's girls-under-age-11 tournament with a perfect score."
 Judit was able to defeat her father at chess when she was just five.
 "For me, learning chess was natural; with my sisters around me, I wanted to play," said Judit in 2008.
-The family, she noted, had been the target of "some vicious anti-Semitism" during the girls’ childhood.
+The family, she noted, had been the target of "some vicious anti-Semitism" during the girls' childhood.
 At age 12, she "got a letter, with a picture of my father with his eyes [gouged] out; and very nasty words."
-Largely because of the anti-Semitism and criticism they had to endure, there was "no jealousy" among the sisters, Judit said in 2008 that these challenges "kept us bound together."
+Largely because of the anti-Semitism and criticism they endured, there was "no jealousy" among the sisters; Judit said in 2008 that these challenges "kept us bound together."

-In 1994, Polgar wrote a book called "Chess: 5334 Problems, Combinations, and Games" with puzzles, games, and combinations in chess.

 In 2012, Judit told an interviewer about the "very special atmosphere" in which she had grown up.
 "In the beginning, it was a game.
 My father and mother are exceptional pedagogues who can motivate and tell it from all different angles.
 Later, chess for me became a sport, an art, a science, everything together.
 I was very focused on chess and happy with that world.
 I was not the rebelling and going out type.
 I was happy that at home we were in a closed circle and then we went out playing chess and saw the world.
 It's a very difficult life and you have to be very careful, especially the parents, who need to know the limits of what you can and can't do with your child.
 My parents spent most of their time with us; they traveled with us [when we played abroad], and were in control of what was going on.
 With other prodigies, it might be different.
 It is very fragile.
 But I'm happy that with me and my sisters it didn't turn out in a bad way."
-A reporter for the Guardian noted that while "top chess players can be dysfunctional", Judit was "relaxed, approachable and alarmingly well balanced," having managed "to juggle a career in competitive chess with having two young children, running a chess foundation in Hungary, writing books and developing educational programs based on chess."
+A reporter for The Guardian noted that while "top chess players can be dysfunctional", Judit was "relaxed, approachable and alarmingly well balanced," having managed "to juggle a career in competitive chess with having two young children, running a chess foundation in Hungary, writing books and developing educational programs based on chess."